 You’re freshly single and decide it’s time for you to start dating again.
 Exciting huh?
 Maybe not if you’re a single parent!
 I’ve been there, done that – so here’s my dating tips for single parents!

-When we’re young and dating, it’s fun to meet new people and experience new things.
+It’s fun to meet new people and experience new things when we are young and dating.
 As a single parent it’s still exciting, but your children add a whole new dimension to it that you’ve never had to deal with before.

 I’ve been divorced for 5 years now, and dating with children has definitely been one of the challenges I’ve faced as a single parent.
 I did eventually meet a man who was not only perfect for me but also for my kids!
 But for 3 long years I “dated”!
 I went on many, many dates (Don’t judge!
 I’m picky!) and some were good, some… errr…. not so good!